 The product range of the company includes insurance coverage designed for both individuals and business customers, primarily from the micro and SME segments, including the "Peace of Mind with Fi Health" and "Occupational Accident" insurance products, the "FiHealth Protect" insurance offered with credit cards, the "FiHealth Partner" insurance designed for individuals, as well as group insurance policies suitable for employees of corporate clients.
-In 2018, new products were launched specifically developed for micro and SME clients under the Smart Lady program of First Investment Bank with "Peace of Mind with Fi Health" insurance included and the additional "Health with Fi Health" insurance focusing on prevention of significant diseases, hospital treatment and outpatient medical care.
+During the period, the company developed new products for users of retail overdrafts from First Investment Bank, as well as the new "FiHealth Hospital Stay" policy offered online through an insurance broker.